Bat Symbolism and Meaning – Totem and Spirit

 They were seen as symbols of death and rebirth, representing an understanding of the cycle of life.
 In some native American cultures, bats were also associated with protection and were seen as a symbol of courage and strength.

-They were believed to bring good luck and prosperity, and they were often used in native American healing rituals to cleanse a person’s spiritual energy.
+They were believed to bring good luck and prosperity and often used in native American healing rituals to cleanse a person’s spiritual energy.

-Ultimately, native american symbolism attributes great power and meaning to the bat, making it a powerful and mystical figure in native American culture.
+Ultimately, native american symbolism attributes great power and meaning to the bat, making it a powerful and mystical figure in native American culture.8

 Navajo